Los Angeles Angels State Of The Union For 2016

 2016 MLB Previews: Team Salaries + SOTUs (MLB Teams State Of The Unions) Links Page here.

 Posted on December 26, 2015, in MLB Teams State Of the Unions and tagged 2016 Angels Payroll, 2016 Los Angeles Angels Roster in 2016, a.j. pierzynski, adam laroche, AL West, albert pujols, alex gordon, andrelton simmons, Andrew Heaney, Angel Stadium, asdrubal cabrera, ben zobrist, Billy Eppler, c.j. cron, c.j. wilson, cam bedrosian, Carlos Perez, cesar ramos, chris davis, cliff pennington, collin cowgill, daniel murphy, daniel nava, david Dejesus, david freese, david murphy, david ortiz, dioner navarro, Efren Navarro, fernando salas, garrett richards, geovany soto, hector santiago, jamie moyer, jason heyward, jeff mathis, jered weaver, Jeremy Affeldt, Joe Smith, john jaso, jose alavarez, justin upton, kelly johnson, kole calhoun, logan morrison, Matt Shoemaker, Matt Thornton, matt wieters, Mike Morin, mike napoli, mike scioscia, Mike Trout, nelson cruz, nick hundley, pedro alvarez, Trevor Gott, tyler skaggs, yunel escobar.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Los Angeles Angels State Of The Union For 2016.